 Warm weather advisory issued for several provinces

-A warm weather advisory has been issued for residents of the Western, Sabaragamuwa and North-western and in the Vavuniya and Mannar districts.
+A warm weather advisory has been issued for residents of the Western, Sabaragamuwa, Southern and North-Western provinces and in the Monaragala District.

-The heat index — the temperature felt by the human body — is expected to rise to the ‘Caution Level’ in several areas tomorrow (09), according to the Department of Meteorology.
+Accordingly, the heat index, the temperature felt by the human body, is expected to rise to the ‘Caution Level’ at some places in the Western, Sabaragamuwa, Southern and North-Western provinces and in Monaragala District tomorrow (11).

 Therefore, residents have been requested to stay hydrated and to limit strenuous outdoor activities.